Updated February 6, 2024

-- Undergraduate enrollment increases only a small amount, consistent with our existing long range development plan.
-Graduate enrollment is expected to increase with growth in self-supporting degree programs by 5-10% per year.
+- Undergraduate enrollment increases only a small amount, consistent with our existing long-range development plan.
+Graduate enrollment is expected to increase with the continuing growth in self-supporting degree programs by 5-10% per year.
 PhD enrollment is projected to decrease.

-- Increases to tuition and non-resident tuition revenues from undergraduates will be achieved through implementation of the Tuition Stability Plan beginning with the fall 2022 entering class.
+- Increases to resident and non-resident tuition revenues from undergraduates will be achieved through implementation of the Tuition Stability Plan that began with the fall 2022 entering class.
 Full implementation will be achieved in 2025-26.

-- Salary costs increase on average by 3.5-5% per year; benefits by approximately 5% per year.
+- Salary costs increase on average by 4-6% per year; benefits increase by approximately 1-3% per year.

 Financial Stability Plan

 Resolving the structural deficit will be a challenge.
 UCI has faced difficult fiscal situations in the past, but the scale and longevity of this one is notable.
 Most of the UC system is experiencing similar funding challenges, so we are not alone in this.
 A similar dynamic is occurring at many public higher education institutions across the nation as well.
 As we work to resolve the funding gap, the challenge also presents opportunities to develop innovative solutions that emphasize efficiencies, identify new revenues, re-evaluate space and associated workforce needs, transform teaching, enable student success, and facilitate continued growth in research activities.

 - 3% across-the-board budget reduction to all units in 2022-23.

 - Variable budget reduction for 2023-24.
-Reductions to schools may range from 0-3.5% whereas reductions to academic support and institutional support units may range from 4-5%.
-On average, the impact to academic units will be half that of administrative units.
+Reductions to schools ranged from 0-3.5%, whereas reductions to academic support and institutional support units ranged from 4-5%.

-- Phase 2B*: $20 million in campuswide strategic savings or revenue targets have been identified which include reducing space costs (e.g., reducing off-campus lease costs), achieving operational efficiencies (e.g., business transformations that reduce or eliminate redundancies, redefine priorities to focus on core objectives, revise service levels), and developing new revenues (e.g., increasing gifts and sponsorships, leveraging self-supporting programs).
+$15 million in campuswide strategic savings or revenue targets were previously identified, including reducing space costs (e.g., off-campus leases), achieving operational efficiencies (e.g., business transformations that reduce or eliminate redundancies, redefine priorities to focus on core objectives, revise service levels), and developing new revenues (e.g., increasing gifts and sponsorships, leveraging self-supporting programs).
+Some additional details: